The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 stores.
 It also sells them by mail order through a catalog that is advertised in magazines and other publications throughout

 the year.
 As a result, a large number of cards are sold at a significant profit.

 The museum is exempt as an educational organization on the basis of its ownership, maintenance, and exhibition for

 public viewing of works of art.
 The sale of greeting cards with printed reproductions of artworks contributes importantly

 to the achievement of the museum's exempt educational purposes by enhancing public awareness, interest, and appreciation of

 art.
 The cards may encourage more people to visit the museum itself to share in its educational programs.
 The fact that the

 cards are promoted and sold in a commercial manner at a profit and in competition with commercial greeting card publishers

-does not alter the fact that the activity is related to the museum's exempt purpose.
-Therefore, these sales activities are
+doesn’t alter the fact that the activity is related to the museum's exempt purpose.
+Therefore, these sales activities aren’t

 An art museum maintained and operated for the exhibition of American folk art operates a shop in the museum that sells: